-John Yarrow’s passion for creating a good story literally spills out onto the pages of his writing.
-Using his insightful observations and sharp sense of humor, he deftly weaves intriguing tales and compelling characters into a fast-paced, satisfying read.
-He has plenty to draw from as a technology expert in the corporate world, a graduate-school professor, middle-school educator and former football coach, and a dedicated family man.
-He’s published magazine articles and a script adaption that was produced and aired on National Public Radio.
-John has authored a cache of several relatable novels and scripts that explore his fascination for the struggles of the global issues confronting humanity and the endless possibilities of futuristic world-building.
-His skills have been honed into a craft to be enjoyed by many, including his current work, the award-winning The Future’s Dark Past series.
+John Yarrow has authored a cache novels that explore his fascination for the struggles of the global issues confronting humanity and the endless possibilities of futuristic world-building.
+His skills have been honed into a craft to be enjoyed by many, including his current work, the award-winning, The Future’s Dark Past, series.

 Trakena Prevost was born and raised in the great state of Texas, where everything IS bigger and the people are super friendly.
 She spends most of her time running around after her young son, working tirelessly to annoy her husband to distraction, and oscillating between being completely obsessed with reading and crime dramas.
 She also just so happens to write down the fantastic stories rumbling around in her head – mostly to quiet the voices that take residence there.
 When not reading and writing, Trakena spends her time working in HR, hanging with her family and friends, and desperately trying to force her love of reading on her little one.

 Trakena is dedicated to writing paranormal stories with multicultural characters, where race is not the main conflict.
 Her passion for this stems from being a young teen in love with paranormal fiction, but being unable to find any stories she liked with characters that looked like her.
 She hopes to change that reality for her son and all the other kids of color out there who love to read as much as she does!